BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 useful for the escort missions where your charge is hostile, because the player can no longer accidentally kill them while taking care of the other enemies in the area.

+### BL2 Mega TimeSaver XL

+This mod speeds up nearly all the noticeably-slow interactive objects that you use throughout BL2 by 5x (in general), most notably:

+ * Containers
+ * Doors / Gates
+ * Drawbridges
+ * Fast Travel Stations *(primarily for Three Horns Valley, Highlands, and Hunter's Grotto)*
+ * Lifts / Elevators / Transporters
+ * Slot Machines
+ * Vehicle Aimations

 ### BL2 Movement Speed Cheats